kevinsullivan/cs-dm/notes/15-natural-deduction.rst

 Or Elimination
 --------------

+[Kevin: Consider section on partial evaluation.
+Students need it at this point to understand the different ways to parse statements and proofs of chained implications: currying and uncurrying.

-The or elimination inference rule of natural deduction, which we first saw, and validated, in the unit on propositional logic, is used to prove propositions of the form: P ∨ Q → R.  What's needed to make such a proof work are two additional proofs: one showing that if P is true, then R must be (i.e., that P → R), and one showing that if Q is true, then so is R (i.e., Q → R.) The idea is that if you know P ∨ Q is true then you know that at least one of P or Q is true, and if you also know that both of them individually imply R, then you can validly deduce that R must be true.
+The or elimination inference rule, which we first saw and validated, in the unit on propositional logic, is used to prove propositions of the form: P ∨ Q → R.

+What's needed to construct this proof are proofs of (1) if P is true then so is R (i.e., P → R), and (2) if Q is true, then so is R (i.e., Q → R.)

+Now if you assume or know that at least one of P or Q is true then you can show R by case analysis.
+Here's the reasoning.
+One or both of P or Q is true.
+Also, if P is true, so is R; and if Q is true, so is R. So, R must be true.

 Here is an example of the use of Lean's rule for or elimination.
+It is really just a statement and proof of the elimination rule for or.

 .. code-block:: lean